rjfarmer/gfModParser/README.md

 ````

 ### Parameter
-Has the same fucntions as ``Variables`` but also a method for returning the value of the parameter:
+Has the same functions as ``Variables`` but also a method for returning the value of the parameter:

 ````python
 parameters.value('a_parameter')